-- JOINT APPLICATIONS: Both Spouses of married couples must apply.
+- NO JOINT APPLICATION FROM MARRIED COUPLES – NO LEASE: Both Spouses of married couples must apply.
 The Broker has a duty in the Rental Listing Agreement with the Landlord to check credit scores, check for account delinquencies, and calculate “Joint” Rent to Income Ratios and “Joint” Debt to Income Ratios.
 This cannot be accomplished without the Broker seeing the credit report of both spouses.
 When one spouse of a married couple submits an Application and the second spouse does not complete the Application, the Broker will issue a “NOTICE OF CONDITIONAL APPROVAL”.
 The Notice will specify that the second spouse must submit their credit report before the Broker and/or the Landlord will be required to render a final decision on the Applications.

 - NO COSIGNERS: All Applicants must be able to qualify without the assistance of a Cosigner*.

-- UNMARRIED COUPLES: Both members of unmarried couples must individually qualify on the Rent to Income Ratio and the Debt to Income Ratio in order to both sign as a Tenant.
+- NO COMBINED INCOME QUALIFICATION FOR UNMARRIED COUPLES: Unmarried couples cannot qualify collectively on income the same as a married couple (Joint Application).
+Each individual signing the Lease as a “Tenant” must individually qualify on credit and income without a Cosigner.
 A member of an unmarried couple can be named on the Lease as an Occupant, after submitting to a Background Review, if the other member can qualify for the Lease on Credit, Ratios, etc.